 WHEN MACMILLAN PUBLISHED CURED – BUT AT WHAT COST, I SHOUTED HURRAH!

-Macmillan’s Report highlighted up to 25% of us might eventually end up with long term side effects from Tamoxifen alone.
-At last, official acknowledgement of our problems.
+Macmillan’s Report highlighted that up to 25% of us might eventually end up with long term side effects from Tamoxifen alone.
+At last, official acknowledgement of our problems!
 In my naive way I imagined this would mean I wouldn’t have to plead for help.
 Silly me – nothing changed.

-Asking for help dealing with long term consequences such as Lymphoedema, Neuropathy, etc. meets with indifference, but the report acknowledged that serious problems often appear after treatment finishes.
-When side effects started, I had expected to talk over possible actions with doctors; instead I fhave been “abandoned“.
+Asking for help dealing with long term consequences such as Lymphoedema, Neuropathy, Osteoporosis, skin problems, etc. meets with indifference, but the report acknowledged that serious problems often appear even long after treatment finishes.
+When side effects started, I had expected to talk over possible actions with doctors; instead I have been “abandoned“.

-Yet European cancer centres expect to have to deal with long term ide effects, and when I took the plunge I found it surprisingly easy to get informed, up-to-date care.
-Recently I was in one of London’s cancer hospitals, and was astonished to hear from a Consultant that European hospitals were behind us – so I asked wht it was we were bottom of survival table.
-He had the grace to mumble that perhaps he was mis-informed.
+Yet European cancer centres expect to have to deal with long term side effects, and when I took the plunge I found it surprisingly easy to get informed, up-to-date care.
+Recently I was in one of London’s cancer hospitals, and was astonished to hear from a Consultant that European hospitals were behind us – so I asked why it was we were bottom of survival table.
+He had the grace to mumble that perhaps he was misinformed.

 You can take a budget airline flight, but it is worth looking into Eurostar combined with local trains.
 Disabled passengers check-in one hour before departure – unlike hours wasted at airports.
 Once checked in ,staff slip into a well-oiled routine, even positioning wheelchairs near loos on board for easy access.
 If you can afford it, Leisure Class is worth it, especially for the extra room and meals, and you can strech out abd take a nap. .